harveyt/moysetutoring/content/post/brenda.md

 goodness knows where.
 Presumably there is some poor soul collecting it somewhere in the bowels of the crematorium who will guide it on its proverbial last journey to be turned into ashes.
 Brenda is woken from this reverie by her son, who is signalling that they need to now leave.
-She realises she missed the final prayer and is still sitting like patience on a monument waiting for nothing to happen.
+She realises she missed the final prayer and is still sitting like Patience on a monument waiting for nothing to happen.
 She gets up stiffly, and follows the minister's directions to the side door.
 He reminds Brenda of a policeman directing the traffic.
 Of course, they need to get out sharpish before the next pitiful lot of mourners drift in and find themselves at the wrong funeral.
 People are dying to